YuktiGadhiya/Automated-Receipt-Processing-System/README.md

 - Saves the structured data into an Excel file
 - Sends a summary email with the extracted information

+**While running the code, add your gmail account and app password in the main function.
+And in the send_mail() function add mail accounnt of the one who you wish to send the data to. **

 Outcome
 - Faster and automated receipt processing